evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 This feature is crucial in supply chain scenarios, where you might not or must not know all members of an n-tier supply chain.
 When you have received a certificate from a trusted third party, like the TUV for example, you can implicitly trust other entities which have received the same certificate.
-This allows for participants in a supply chain to collaborate with each other, without having to establish explicit trust with each member in the supply chain.
+This allows participants in a supply chain to collaborate with each other, without having to establish explicit trust with each member in the supply chain.

 ## Verify the trust chain